Bangladesh's Hasina celebrates 'absolute victory' after polls without opposition

 Among the victors was Bangladesh cricket team captain Shakib Al Hasan, who won a seat for the ruling party.

-Hasina's party faced almost no effective rivals in the seats it contested, but it avoided fielding candidates in a few constituencies, in an apparent effort to avoid the legislature being branded a one-party institution.
+Hasina's party avoided fielding candidates in a few constituencies, in an apparent effort to avoid the legislature being branded a one-party institution.

+"It was a farce election, like a local neighbourhood or a market association election," said Mohammad Shahin, 42, who pulls a rickshaw.

 Opposition activists staged a protest Monday in Dhaka, wearing black gags over their mouths to condemn the election.